 All those who attend will receive a copy of the powerpoint presentation with links to resources.

-This is the third in a series of training events launching SoundWaves Network SW across the South West region.
-This event is primarily for people working or studying within Cornwall, UK however all are welcome to attend.
-Please note therefore the content of the training will be similar to the two previous launch events for Plymouth and Somerset communities.
+This is the fourth in a series of training events launching SoundWaves Network SW across the South West region.
+This event is primarily for people working or studying within Devon, Torbay and Plymouth area UK however all are welcome to attend.
+Please note therefore the content of the training will be similar to the three previous launch events for Plymouth, Somerset and Cornwall communities.

 Please make sure your zoom username matches the name your ticket is booked on.
 This will help us identify you in the waiting room.